 Well, Step 1 includes 7 sections with up to 40 questions in each.
 So there are a maximum of 280 questions on the exam.

-However, around 10% of these are “experimental” items.
+However, thanks to the USMLE’s ill-fated proposal to administer a shortened version of the exam to certain test-takers, we now know that around 25% of these are “experimental” items.
 These questions do not count toward the examinee’s score – they’re on the test to generate performance data (like Figure 1 above) to present in the future to subject matter experts.
 Once these items have been “Angoffed”, they will become scored items on future Step 1 tests, and a new wave of experimental items will be introduced.

-If we take away the 10% of items that are experimental, then we have at most 252 questions to score.
+If we take away the experimental items, then we have only 200 questions to score.

 How many of these questions must be answered correctly to pass?
 Here, we have to use common sense to make a ballpark estimate.